grafana/loki/docs/sources/clients/promtail/stages/labeldrop.md

 ```

 The first stage would append the value of the`kubernetes_pod_name` label into the beginning of the log line.
-The labeldrop stage would drop the label from being sent to Loki, the and it would now be part of the log line instead.
+The labeldrop stage would drop the label from being sent to Loki, and it would now be part of the log line instead.